RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/public-forms/public-forms.md

 ## Public Form Lifecycle

 Forms created from tasks will persist until the task is completed, or if the Expiry Date is populated until that date.
 When a User submits a public form from a task, it will naturally complete that task allowing Workflow processes to move on.
-This also has the effect of someone accidently returning to an old form will not be able to submit it.
+This also has the effect of someone accidentally returning to an old form will not be able to submit it.

 ## Passcodes